 Our natural communication and leadership styles can reveal our built-in talent to lead others.
-But one style does not work in every situation in which a leader finds himself.
+But one style does not work in every situation in which a leader finds themself.

-I broadened my understanding of my leadership style through deep study of my style via the communications assessment tool Everything DiSC.
+I broadened my understanding of my leadership style through deep study of my style via the Everything DiSC communications assessment tool.
 While I learned a great deal about myself, I learned even more about others’ styles.

 Ultimately this information became the basis for understanding the motivations of others and how, as a leader, I could morph my style to match the needs of a given situation.

 I strived to listen more intently during conversations and meetings to the comments, thoughts, and opinions being offered so that I could gain clarity regarding others points of view.

 I began asking purposeful questions to lead conversations forward so that I could first seek to understand and then to be understood.
 Both these habits – listening well and asking good questions – must be practiced to be ingrained in our personal leadership DNA.